14 October 1963

 "In big business, if you stick your head out too far, there’s always someone taking aim at it – with an axe! “ John Wilder.

-The bombshell, certainly for 1963, is that although Wilder’s secretary Kay Lingard (Norma Ronald) has arranged three air tickets, Wilder brazenly arrives at the airport with Kate Barber(Ingrid Hafner ) telling Sugden that “Miss Barber will be acting as my Secretary.”
+The bombshell, certainly for 1963, is that Wilder takes his mistress on the sales trip.
+Wilder’s secretary Kay Lingard (Norma Ronald) has arranged three air tickets for the trip, and Sugden assumes Lingard will be coming until Wilder brazenly arrives at the airport with Kate Barber(Ingrid Hafner ) telling Sugden that “Miss Barber will be acting as my Secretary.”

-Hafner, who played Ian Hendry’s receptionist Carol in the first series of “The Avengers”, portrays Kate Barber as a reflection of Pamela Wilder.
+Hafner, who played Ian Hendry’s receptionist Carol in the first series of “The Avengers”, portrays Kate Barber as similar in many ways to Pamela Wilder.
 Earlier in the episode, Wilder has arranged events so that Pamela can’t accompany him on the trip.
 Pamela (Barbara Murray) makes it plain she can sense his guilt and says, “You only have to tell me.
 You don’t have to go through this elaborate pantomime so I won’t go with you.”

 Wilder himself has a sense that things are cooling off.
 “When a woman has had a long, continuous relationship with a man, his more romantic image is bound to diminish.
 Just as no man is a hero to his valet – or his mistress.”

 Patrick Wymark later told the Catholic Herald (2nd December 1966)that, “My dear old mother, who is 83, rang me up and said she didn't like the idea that Wilder had a mistress.
 She didn't like it because she is a very staunch Catholic and this was for her a matter of morals.
 So I asked her if she would mind watching me play Macbeth, killing kings, murdering children? “